Ghulam Muhammad Ghouse Khan: Early life

 Ghouse Khan was born to the Azam Jah, the eleventh Nawab of the Carnatic in about 1824.
 His father died when he was one year old.
 In 1825, Ghouse Khan was proclaimed king with his uncle Azim Jah as regent.

 Reign

-In 1825, Ghouse Khan was proclaimed king with Azim Jah as regent.
-He ruled from 1825 to 1842.
-Azim Jah served as regent to the young king from 1825 till 1842 when Ghouse Khan was formally installed as the Nawab of the Carnatic by Viceroy Lord Elphinstone.
+Ghouse Khan ruled from 1825 to 1842, with Azim Jah as regent, until Ghouse Khan was formally installed as the Nawab of the Carnatic by Viceroy Lord Elphinstone.

-During his reign, Ghouse Khan established the Muhammadan Public Library in Madras and a choultry called Langar Khana.
+During his reign, until his death in 1855, Ghouse Khan established the Muhammadan Public Library in Madras and a choultry called Langar Khana.
 The Langar Khana now houses the Muslim Widows Association.

 Death

 Ghouse Khan died in 1855 at the age of 31.
 He did not leave behind any male heir.
-The candidatures of Ghouse Khan's uncle Azim Jah, the only possible successor to the throne were set aside and the kingdom was formally annexed by the British East India Company as per the Doctrine of Lapse.
+The candidature of Ghouse Khan's uncle Azim Jah, the only possible successor to the throne was passed over and the kingdom was formally annexed by the British East India Company as per the Doctrine of Lapse.